upros/acme-integrations/draft-friel-acme-integrations.md

 This section outlines how ACME could be used for communication between the TEAP server and the CA. The example call flow shows the TEAP server proving ownership of a parent domain, with individual client certificates being subdomains under that parent domain.
 This is an optimisation that reduces DNS and ACME traffic overhead.
 The TEAP server could of course prove ownership of every explicit client certificate identifier.

+[todo: Similar to the previous section, it is TBD exactly how the Pledge determines what Subject/SAN to put in the CSR request.]

 ~~~
 +--------+             +-------------+           +------+     +-----+
 | Pledge |             | TEAP-Server |           | ACME |     | DNS |